cometbft/cometbft/docs/guides/tools/proposer-based-timestamps-runbook.md

 ### Check Timely Metric

-CometBFT exposes a histogram metric for the difference between the timestamp in the proposal the and the time read from the node's local clock when the proposal is received.
+CometBFT exposes a histogram metric with the difference between the timestamp in the proposal and the time read from the node's local clock when the proposal is received.

 The histogram exposes multiple metrics on the Prometheus `/metrics` endpoint called